sodiqyekeen/handlr/docs/index.md

 # Handlr CQRS Framework Documentation

-Welcome to the comprehensive documentation for the Handlr CQRS Framework - a modern, source generator-powered CQRS implementation for .NET 9.0.
+Welcome to the comprehensive documentation for the Handlr CQRS Framework - a high-performance, developer-friendly CQRS implementation for .NET with switch expression-based dispatching.

 ## 🚀 Quick Start

-Get started with Handlr in minutes:
+Get started with the Handlr framework in minutes:

-1. **Install the packages**
+1. **Install the packages** - Core abstractions and source generator
-2. **Define your commands and queries**
+2. **Define your commands and queries** - Use `BaseCommand<T>` and `BaseQuery<T>`
-3. **Implement handlers**
+3. **Implement handlers** - Normal classes implementing `ICommandHandler<T,R>` or `IQueryHandler<T,R>`
-4. **Register and use**
+4. **Register and use** - Automatic discovery with high-performance dispatcher

 ## 📚 Documentation Sections